 - I know which discharge instructions to give when patients are to self-quarantine.

 COVID-19 is rapidly evolving, and many of these recommendations will likely change.
 To stay up to date, refer to CDC guidance for healthcare professionals.
-Be sure to wear gloves, wash your hands, don’t touch your face, and use masks!
+Be sure to wear gloves, wash your hands, don’t touch your face, and use masks for all patient encounters!

 Reading this checklist may be sobering.
-There are undoubtedly many challenging shifts ahead, and they will be made more frustrating by an evolving epidemic and a healthcare system that is learning on the go.
-The hard work you are doing under tough circumstances to care for patients truly makes a difference.
+Know that the hard work you are doing under tough circumstances to care for patients truly makes a difference.
 We all chose a medical career to relieve suffering and bring healing to our communities.
-For our profession, this public health threat can also represent our finest hour.
+For our profession, this unprecedented time can also represent our finest hour.